gbarnier/CT-perfusion/README.md

 ---
 ### Our project in a nutshell
-* After a stroke, some brain tissues may still be salvageable but we have to move fast: find out how we propose to improve the diagnostic/treatment process.
+* After a stroke, some brain tissues may still be salvageable but we have to move fast.
+Here, we try to improve the diagnostic/treatment process.
 * Our project is entitled: *Prediction of brain tissues hemodynamics for stroke patients using computed tomography perfusion imaging and deep learning*

 ---